Mataatua Marae

 Send a Message to Mataatua Marae

-Complete the form below to send a message to our whānau at Te Tira Hou Marae.
+Complete the form below to send a message to our whānau at the Marae for their services or bookings.

 Thank you!
 We'll send your message to the marae for you!